What You Need to Know About Employee Financial Wellness

 It is important for employees to know how much money they earn in order to achieve financial well-being.
 Despite what seems obvious, most employees don’t know how much money they’ve earned until they receive their paycheck, and in order to calculate exactly how much money they earned per day or per shift, they have to divide the total by the number of hours they worked and take into account taxes, withholdings, and more.
 By giving employees a simple way to track their earnings per shift, you can build trust and help employees feel more confident about their finances.

 A salary raise can’t solve everyone’s financial problems, but it is possible to pay them frequently enough to solve some.

 On-demand pay tools allow employees to get their earned pay whenever they want, without having to wait for payday.
-The best on-demand pay providers allow employees to get paid without making them pay a fee, and they’ll allow employees to access 100% of their earned pay.
+The best on-demand pay providers allow employees to access their earnings without making them pay a fee.

 Employee recognition programs are nothing new, but they’re either unwieldy, costly and unmotivating.
 When employees are instantly recognized for their work, it’s easier for them to associate winning work behavior with a reward, motivating them to be more productive.

 The option of adding a bonus to your employee’s next paycheck, or even giving him or her a gift card, both have pros and cons.
 The most effective employee recognition tools allow employers to instantly give employees digital cash rewards without having to do any extra work regarding taxes or payroll.
 You can even find tools that allow you to empower regional managers to reward local teams with full autonomy.